usa-npn/gridded_models/README.md

 After cloning the project you will need to take the following steps.

-Install the Mysql, Postgres, and PostGis databases and set up the database schema and tables for each
+Install the Mysql, Postgres, and PostGIS databases and set up the database schema and tables for each

 ```
-TODO: import schema.sql
+import schema.sql into your database
 ```

-Fill out the config file specifying database connection params and various paths where geotiffs will both be read from and written to.
+Fill out the config file specifying database connection params and the various paths where geotiffs will both be read from and written to.
+When configuring your Geoserver instance you will point it's layers to these paths.

 ```
 vi config.yml
 ```

-Import some climate data.
+Import some climate data - the following script will create daily tmin/tmax geotiffs through querying various climate web services ([NDFD](http://www.nws.noaa.gov/ndfd/), [RTMA](http://www.nco.ncep.noaa.gov/pmb/products/rtma/), [URMA](http://www.nco.ncep.noaa.gov/pmb/products/rtma/#URMA), and [PRISM](http://prism.oregonstate.edu/)).

 ```
 python3 populate_climate_data.py
 ```

-Generate some maps
+Generate some phenology maps - the following script will generate AGDD and SI-X

 ```
 python3 gridded_models_nightly_update.py
 ```

-At this point you should have geotiffs generated for both AGDD and SI-X products.
+At this point if you look in the paths configured in config.yml you should have geotiffs for daily tmin, TMAX, as well as AGDD and SI-X products which can all be served out by Geoserver.

 ## Deployment